 Ms Stephanie NGO, Technical Officer

-Responsible for supporting relevant and timely dissemination of health policy and systems research evidence and knowledge across a diverse range of stakeholders, including policy-makers and practitioners.
+Responsible for supporting the relevant and timely dissemination of health policy and systems knowledge across a diverse range of stakeholders, including policy-makers and practitioners.
 Stephanie also supports monitoring and evaluation across programmes as well as external relations activities.

 Stephanie brings to the Alliance a wide range of experiences in clinical practice, research, health administration, and education with a particular focus on quality improvement to strengthen health systems performance.

 Dr Zubin SHROFF, Technical Officer

 Responsible for the portfolio of work on universal health coverage and the development of a report surveying the state of the field of health policy and systems research.
 Zubin also provides technical support to Implementation Research Grants and supports the management of the programme of work on results based financing.

 Zubin joined the Alliance in 2013 after graduating from the Doctoral Program in Global Health and Population from the Harvard School of Public Health where his thesis focused on the politics of publicly funded health insurance in India.
 He has served as a consultant to the World Bank in Cameroon as well as to the Public Health Foundation of India.
-Zubin has a first degree in medicine from Delhi University and a MSc in Global Health and Population from the Harvard School of Public Health.
+Zubin has a first degree in medicine from Delhi University and a MSc and SD in Global Health and Population from the Harvard School of Public Health.

 Mr John WARRINER, Technical Officer